 Make the donut glaze

-If you find that your yeast is not frothing up after 5 minutes, then discard it and start over again with new yeast.
-It may not be frothing because the yeast is too old, or the liquids might not be warm enough to activate the yeast.
-So start fresh because the yeast is important to the texture of these delicious glazed donuts.
+- Use fresh yeast- If you find that your yeast is not frothing up after 5 minutes, then discard it and start over again with new yeast.
+It may be too old (or cold) to work.

-Yes, they can!
-Because refrigeration slows down rising dough without stopping it entirely, you can start this recipe and then finish it up to 2 days later.
+Make ahead: Because refrigeration slows down rising dough without stopping it entirely, you can start this recipe and then finish it up to 2 days later.
 Just follow the recipe for these air fryer donuts, Then once you finish cutting out the shapes, place them on a baking sheet in the fridge.
 They can stay overnight or for a couple of days.
-Just allow them to rest at room temperature for an hour before air frying.
+Just allow them to rest at room temperature for an hour before air frying

 Watch how easy it is to make them!